 Parke Wilde is a professor at the Friedman School.
 His general research focus is on U.S. food and nutrition policy; consumer economics and federal food assistance programs.
 Current and past research includes a Supplemental Nutrition Assistance Program Healthy Incentive Pilot (HIP); the geography of local food retail, federal commodity checkoff programs, and food and beverage marketing to children.
 You can read more about his work at his blog, U.S. Food Policy.

-He is the author of the textbook, Food Policy in the United States: An Introduction (Routledge, 2013).
+He is the author of the textbook, Food Policy in the United States: An Introduction, Second Edition (Routledge, 2018).

 - Ph.D., 1998, Agricultural Economics, Cornell University